symfony/ux/src/TwigComponent/doc/index.rst

         Success!
 You've created a Twig component!
     </div>

-This isn't very interesting yet… since the message is hardcoded into the template.
+This isn't very interesting yet… since the message is hardcoded in the template.
 But it's enough!
 Celebrate by rendering your component from any other Twig template: